cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GIT_to_ISPW_Integration_Tutorial.md

     ![ConsoleViewBuild](../images/ConsoleViewBuild.png)

 7. In the **Console** view, note the assignment where TPROG01 was loaded.
-This is the assignment number that will be specified for the build in the Jenkinsfile **Build ISPW** stage below.
 In the example above, TPROG01 was loaded into assignment PLAY003136 at the DEV1 level.
     <a id="_4-update-the-jenkinsfile-build-ispw-assignment-stage"></a>

 #### **Update the Jenkinsfile Build ISPW assignment stage**

 1. In Topaz Workbench’s **Project Explorer** view’s **GitPlay** project, right-click **Jenkinsfile** and select **Open**.
-The source opens in the editor.
+The source’ opens in the editor.

-3. In the **Build ISPW assignment** stage, change the **assignmentId** to the assignment where TPROG01 was loaded (the assignment ID that was shown in the **Console** view in the previous step).
-In the example in the previous step, the assignment is PLAY003136.
+3. In the **Build ISPW assignment** stage, verify that the ispwRequestBody reads “‘buildautomatically=true’”.

    ![UpdateJenkinsFile1](../images/UpdateJenkinsFile1.png)